emastho/vixenydocs/src/routes/basics/guides/essential/resolution/+page.md

 # Resolution

+<object type="image/svg+xml" data="/d2/resolve_struct.svg"></object>

 Unlike traditional frameworks that rely on life cycles for code execution and rendering management, Vixeny employs a concept called "resolution."
 A resolution is defined as:

-> A resolution involves chaining the resolution of any morphism (petition) by
-> its resolve.
+> Anything defined with a `resolve` must be fully resolved before its caller can access it.
+This creates a chain of  dependencies that are resolved in sequence.

 Still wondering what that means?
-In simpler terms, anything defined with a `resolve` must be fully resolved before its caller can access it.
-This creates a chain of dependencies that are resolved in sequence.

-At the heart of Vixeny lies a fundamental type known as a "Morphism."
-While this concept is abstracted away to keep things simple.
-Essentially, anything with an `f` (a functor) is considered a "Morphism", and for simpicity, we will bundle both terms as `petition`.

-> Any `resolve` or `branch` can be utilized within a `Morphism`, but there are
+> Any  `petition` , `resolve` or `branch` can be utilized within a antoher one following a logical sequence.
-> not considered `petitions`, meaning, you can not use them directly in a
-> `wrap`.

 Let's break it down with more examples.

-<object type="image/svg+xml" data="/d2/resolution.svg"></object>
+<object type="image/svg+xml" data="/d2/nested_resolve.svg"></object>

 ## Resolve Properties